line/line-bot-sdk-python/.github/ISSUE_TEMPLATE/bug_report.md

 ## When creating an issue
 <!-- Delete this section before the submit -->

+- Make sure your issue is **related to** the LINE Bot SDK.
+For general questions about LINE bots, please ask in https://www.linebiz.com/contact/
 - Provide detailed information about the issue you had with the SDK as below
-- Make sure your issue is **related to** the LINE Bot SDK.
-For general questions or issues about LINE bots, TBD...

 ## System Informations